yegor256/blog/_posts/2016/aug/2016-08-23-communication-maturity.md

     of such a "document" is very low.

   * **Trello**.
-    By Trello I mean any task/ticket tracking system&mdash;they are great instruments to immediately turn conversations and discussions into project artifacts.
+    By Trello I mean any task/ticket tracking system---they are great instruments to immediately turn conversations and discussions into project artifacts.
     You don't need to document anything; it's already there.
 The problem is that they are still rather far away from the main project artifact: